memfault/interrupt/_drafts/writing-a-bootloader-from-scratch.md

 ### Memory Map

 We must first decide on how much space we want to dedicate to our bootloader.
-Code space is previous - your application may come to need more of it - and you will not be able to change this without updating your bootloader, so be make this as small as you possibly can.
+Code space is precious - your application may come to need more of it - and you will not be able to change this without updating your bootloader, so be make this as small as you possibly can.